-Further legal help may be needed when contesting a will that may be fraudulent, as this presents you with grounds to involve the police and could well result in a longer investigation.
+Further legal help may be necessary when contesting a will that may be fraudulent.
+This presents you with grounds to involve the police and could well result in a longer investigation.

 Who can legally contest a will?

-It is not just the grounds for disputes that you must consider when assessing whether you are legally able to contest a will, as you must also consider who you are.
+It is not just the grounds for disputes that you must consider.
+When assessing whether you are legally able to contest a will, you must also consider who you are.
 There is a long list of people who can do this.
 If you are on here, you are off to a good start:

 - Family members directly related to the deceased, e.g. Children or grandchildren.

-- Spouses who are still legally married to the deceased, even if they are estranged.
+- Spouses who are still legally married to the testator.

-- Someone who was promised something in the will before the deceased passed, but was not then included in it.
+- Someone who expects something in the will before the testator dies, but was left out of it.

 - Debt creditors.

-- Someone who financially depended on the deceased.
+- Someone who financially dependent on the testator.

-- A beneficiary who was named in a previous will, but not this one.
+- A beneficiary set in a previous will, but not this one.